EVHaste/haste-makes-waste/_posts/2022-01-01-suppose-google-was-compromised.markdown

 I did a bit of research on security camera options; which ones could be closed-circuit vs exposing my feed to the internet, and which ones could reliably be shielded from acquisition by Google.
 I've also done a little planning on how they could be positioned, so that I always have control over what is in the feed, and so that I can physically kill the power to them when I don't want them running.
 Remember, for every piece of IoT technology you add, you're increasing your attack surface area and the type of data which can be collected on you without your consent.
 Make sure it's worth it!

-I bought a nice baseball bat, and learned to box.
+I bought a baseball bat, and learned to box.
 I'm considering investing in a nice saber, and learned how to operate a stungun.
 Holy shit, they're loud.

 I can verify independently with my network that where I choose to live isn't live near him or his office, to maximize space between us.
 I've got an agreement with every mutual friend and acquaintance that information about me is not to be shared, and have a plan for what to do in the event my home or locks are breached, or I think I'm being followed.
 I plan to have a frank conversation with office management if I end up relocating into an apartment, to reduce McPersonface's ability to sweet talk maintenance or utility crews.
 I have a backup location selected in case I want to steer clear of the whole state.